St. Vincent on red alert for 'imminent' volcanic eruption - KRDO

 Scientists at the Belmont Observatory in St. Vincent observed a volcanic tremor on the island at about 3 a.m. local time, according to UWI-SRC.

-The first band of tremors was followed by four more with the latest at 1 p.m.
+The first band of tremors was followed by five more throughout the day.
 This type of seismic signal is usually associated with movement of magma and fluids close to the surface, according to UWI-SRC.

-Clouds of steam could also be seen from the observatory during the periods of tremors.
+“Ash venting was also observed during the most recent tremor episode,” the center reported on Facebook.

 The volcano has had five explosive eruptions — in 1718, 1812, 1814, 1902/03 and 1979 — according to the seismic research center.